I-4-1-15.Analyst Review - Court Case Preparation and Review Branch

-When one or more exhibits are missing from the record, a court records assistant (CRA) will attempt to obtain the missing documents from the hearing office or, if applicable, the appointed representative at the administrative level.
+When one or more exhibits are missing from the record, a CRA will attempt to obtain the missing documents from the hearing office or, if applicable, the appointed representative at the administrative level.
 If the CRA cannot locate the documents, he or she will assign the case to an analyst to determine whether the missing exhibits preclude defense of the case.

-If the analyst determines the case cannot be defended, he or she will explain the reasons in the ARPS analysis and recommend remand.
+If the analyst determines the case is not defensible, he or she will explain the reasons in the ARPS analysis and recommend remand.